john-org/2-react-Intro/readme.md

 Note the browser console warning: "Each child in a list should have a unique "key" prop."

-Review keys in the [React](https://reactjs.org/docs/lists-and-keys.html) documentation.
+Review keys in the [React](https://reactjs.org/docs/lists-and-keys.html#keys) documentation.

-Use the pirates name as a unique id:
+Use the pirates name as a unique id in `App.js`:

 ```js
 <Pirate key={pirate.name} tagline={randomize()} name={pirate.name} />